rur/Binder-JS/README.md

 Context Filters
 -----------

-As the process progresses, the context needs to be transformed at every stage.
-For the most part responsibility for this lies with filter functions which get called before any rules get checked.
+As the process steps forward, the context needs to be transformed at every stage.
+The responsibility for this lies with filter functions which get called before any rules get checked.
 Filters are registered on the parser and every filter get called in the order they were added at the beginning of _every_ step.
 It has the opportunity to add data to the context object before the predicate functions get called.
 It can also return a promise if it's work is async.

 Here is an example of the filter that loads info about a file before any parser handles it.
 This info is typically used by predicates to test if a particular parse rule is applicable.